Close Menu

 Scan menus for a lean protein, a veggie side, and a smart carb.
 Ask for sauces on the side to control calories.

-Easy picks: grilled chicken sandwich without mayo, burrito bowl with beans and extra veggies, sushi with edamame and miso soup, salad with grilled protein and vinaigrette.
+Easy picks: grilled cheese sandwich or alternatively chicken sandwich without mayo, burrito bowl with beans and extra veggies, sushi with edamame and miso soup, salad with grilled protein and vinaigrette.
 Skip extras or share them, like fries, the bread basket, and sugary drinks.

 Handle Cravings and Night Snacking